No Poverty by 2030: The global fight against extreme want

 MANILA, Philippines — Poverty is one of the most urgent problems in the world, and eradicating poverty in all its forms remains one of the greatest challenges faced by humanity.
 It only makes sense that the first Sustainable Development Goal (SDG) of the United Nations (UN) is No Poverty.

-Poverty has many dimensions, but its causes include unemployment, social exclusion, and high vulnerability of certain populations to disasters, diseases and other phenomena that prevent them from living productive lives.
+Poverty has many dimensions, but its causes include unemployment, social exclusion, and the high vulnerability of certain populations to disasters, diseases, and other phenomena that prevent them from living productive lives.

 READ: Poverty: the latest reminder

-Extreme poverty is currently defined as surviving on less than $2.15 per person per day following the measures of the 2017 purchasing power parity.
-According to the UN, the global poverty headcount ratio at $2.15 was at 8.5 percent or 659 million poor people.
+Extreme poverty is currently defined as surviving on less than $2.15 per person per day, following the measures of the 2017 purchasing power parity.
+According to the UN, the global poverty headcount ratio at $2.15 was 8.5 percent or 659 million poor people.

-But even prior to the pandemic, the momentum of poverty reduction was slowing down.
+But even before the pandemic, the momentum of poverty reduction was slowing down.
 The UN has warned that if current patterns persist, an estimated 7 percent of the global population—around 575 million people—could still find themselves trapped in extreme poverty by 2030, with a significant concentration in sub-Saharan Africa.

-Implementing strong social protection systems are essential in mitigating the effects and preventing many more people from falling into poverty.
+Strong social protection systems mitigate the effects and prevent many more people from falling into poverty.
 To help address this crisis, 105 countries and territories announced almost 350 social protection measures between 2022 and 2023.
 And yet, according to the UN, 80 percent of these measures were short-term in nature.
 Countries have to implement nationally appropriate and sustainable social protection systems for all in the long term.

 Sources: un.org/sustainabledevelopment/poverty/, sdgs.un.org, jointsdgfund.org, Reuters, adb.org